Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 conversion to money works, check [The Art of the Deal\#Disks](The_Art_of_the_Deal#Disks "wikilink").
-Attacking Police Officers *should be avoided at all costs*, as it will reduce the company's points and give the police reason to search the HQ\!
+Attacking Police Officers *should be avoided at all costs*, as it will reduce the company's points and give the police reason to search the HQ!

 **Score Values:**